SDWebImage/SDWebImage/README.md

 - Read [How is SDWebImage better than X?](https://github.com/rs/SDWebImage/wiki/How-is-SDWebImage-better-than-X%3F)
 - Try the example by downloading the project from Github or even easier using CocoaPods try `pod try SDWebImage`
 - Get to the [installation steps](https://github.com/rs/SDWebImage#installation)
+- Read the [SDWebImage 4.0 Migration Guide](https://raw.github.com/rs/SDWebImage/master/Docs/SDWebImage-4.0-Migration-guide.md) to get an idea of the changes from 3.x to 4.x

 ## Who Uses It
 - Find out [who uses SDWebImage](https://github.com/rs/SDWebImage/wiki/Who-Uses-SDWebImage) and add your app to the list.